hussein-esmail7/nindex/README.md

 To use this program, you have to make sure you are in the correct directory, and that the file has executable permission.
 ```
-cd notebook-index
+cd nindex
-chmod +x notebook-index.sh
+chmod +x nindex.sh
 ```

-Personally, I assigned the file `notebook-index.sh` as an alias in my `.bashrc` so whichever directory I'm in, I can just type `n <args>` and it will run the program in whatever directory I'm in.
+Personally, I assigned the file `nindex.sh` as an alias in my `.bashrc` so whichever directory I'm in, I can just type `n <args>` and it will run the program in whatever directory I'm in.

 ## Arguments